 Bull Busters, Buck Busters, Poor Man’s Slug, Ringers.
-No matter the nomenclature utilized, all these colloquialisms refer to a method of shotgun shell transformation we’re going to call “cut shells”, shotgun shells which have been cut around the circumference of the outer hull.
-When these sliced shells are fired, they turn the shotgun shell itself (typically filled with birdshot) into a de facto “slug”.
+No matter the nomenclature utilized, all these colloquialisms refer to a method of shotgun shell transformation we’re going to call “cut shotgun shells.”
+These are shotgun shells which have been cut around the circumference of the outer hull.
+When these sliced shells are fired, they turn the shotgun shell itself (typically filled with birdshot) into a de facto “slug.”
 A neat idea, yes; but why would someone do this?

 To keep meat on the table, the family’s lone single-barreled break-open Iver Johnson 12 gauge shotgun had to be used for everything from pest control to small game hunting to big game hunting.
 Usually all they had were birdshot loads to make do, so the old waxed cardboard shotgun shell hulls were transformed into cut shells, and used in lieu of slugs for whitetail deer hunting.

 My grandfather bagged his first deer with a cut shotgun shell, and many other critters fell to him and that old shotgun using the same method.
 It was effective and inexpensive – two qualities that worked well in a poor region at a poor time.

 And of course, this translates well into the emergency prepper mindset.
 Made do with all you have – and if all you have is a handful of #6 birdshot, this is a way of turning a less-than-lethal wounding hit with birdshot hit into a decisive, clean kill.

 However, there IS a potentially severe danger involved.
 So, it definitely should only be used in emergency situations.
 Let’s dig deeper.

 For Informational Purposes Only – Do Not Try This At Home.